Frequently Asked Questions

 Most companies have payment plans available.
 We will always provide total premium and payment plan options with complete transparency.

 Preferred Insurance is a retail agency; therefore, we have no authority to review or settle claims, however we are here to help in any way we can.
-For claims contact information, you can refer to your policy portfolio, give us a call, or click here.
+For claims contact information, you can refer to your policy portfolio, give us a call, or head to our claims page in the top menu.

 At Preferred Insurance, customer service is very important to us and we are always here to answer any questions, concerns, or requests within a quick and timely manner.